-Subset the Export Export icon, at the top right of the page, to export reports.
-Use the

-Email icon to E-mail a report or to manage Scheduled Reports.
-For more information see, Using Scheduled Reports in Flow Monitor: printing, exporting, and emailing reports (on page 97).
+§ Click Export, at the top right of the page, to export reports.
+Click Email to E-mail a report or to manage Scheduled Reports.
+For more information see, Using Scheduled Reports in Flow Monitor: printing, exporting, and emailing reports (on page 94).